 Intruments: Pentax 75mm f/6.7

-It's a wonderful astrograph, each detail has taken care, but above all the optical quality is impeccable with the stars that are perfect points in the center and in the extreme edges of the 24x36 film, thanks to the correcting lenses integrated in the half of the tube.
-Its apochromaticy is proved by visual tests on the Full Moon and by photographic tests performed from very dark skies, where the stars, also bright, don't show any trace of halos of chromatic aberration.
-Excellent also the system of diaphrams, that allow to image Deneb in an angle of the field without showing any sign of reflections in other zones.
-The focusing system is very reliable, with a blocking ring that allow a definitive anchorage of the focuser, preventing any type of bending and focus shift.
+It's a wonderful astrograph, each detail has taken care, but above all the optical quality is impeccable with the stars that are perfect points in the center and in the extreme edges of the 24x36 film, thanks to the correcting lenses integrated in the half of the tube (black ring in the middle).
+Even if some purist object, I think that the apocromaticity is great: visual observing the full Moon show no hints of residual color.
+Moreover photographic tests performed from very dark skies don't show any trace of halos of chromatic aberration on any star, bright or dim.
+Internal baffling with many diaphragms is excellent, and this allows to image Deneb in an angle of the field without showing any sign of reflections in other zones.
+The focusing system is very reliable, with a blocking ring that allow a definitive clamping of the focuser, preventing any type of bending and focus shift.

-The focal of 500mm is ideal for imaging a big number of deepsky objects, i.e. the Andromeda galaxy, California, North American, etc.
+The focal of 500mm is ideal for imaging a big number of deepsky objects, i.e. the Andromeda galaxy, California, North America nebula and so on.

-The accessories are scarce: there is not an adapter for direct focus photos, and the adapter for 31,8mm eyepieces is unusable with common diagonals.
-The solution is not acquire the expensive Pentax diagonal but simply lathe a shorter adapter, my is only 24mm out from the focuser and allow any eyepiece or diagonal to reach focus.
+The accessories I got are very few: no adapter for direct focus photos with a reflex, and the provided adapter for 31.8 mm eyepieces is useless with standard diagonals.
+The solution is not buy the (very) expensive Pentax diagonal but simply lathe a shorter adapter: mine requires only 24 mm of backfocus and allows any eyepiece or diagonal to reach focus.
 Also the finder is optional, and very expensive!
-The solution was to build an adapter for mounting the common and economic 6x30 finders.
+The solution was to build an adapter for mounting the common and economic 6x30 finders (hint: you can also find a cheap mountin base for dovetail finders).

-The only useful accessory is the mounting ring for mounting on a photographic tripod or on a plate, like in my case.
+The only provided useful accessory is the mounting ring for attaching on a photographic tripod or on a plate, like in my case.

 Intra-extra focal images of Pentax75, and the image at focus: note the perfect image at focus, with round Airy disks.
 Philips Vesta Pro webcam with 5x barlow.